msmithstubbs/jquery_pagination/README.rst

 -----------------
 The following list describes what options you have for the option object:

+all_text
+ 	Text for the "Show All"-link that shows all content on one page.
+	Leave blank to hide the link.
+Default: ``Show All``

 callback
 	A callback function that is called when a user clicks on a pagination link.
 The function receives two parameters: the new page index and the pagination container (a DOM element).
+The new page index is the page number.
+A page number of -1 represents a 'show all pages' action.
 If the callback returns false, the event propagation is stopped.
 Default value: ``function(){return false;}``.
 	This callback function is essential for the functionality of the pagination!
 	It should contain code that updates your content.